On partial rigidity of $\mathcal{S}$-adic subshifts: Partial rigidity rate and constant length morphisms

-Notice that in this section every system is uniquely ergodic and, therefore, there was no ambiguity in the calculation of the partial rigidity rate.
-However, partial rigidity rate is a purely measure-theoretic concept: a non-uniquely ergodic topological system could have two ergodic measures with two different partial rigidity rates.
+\begin{question} Notice that in this section all systems are uniquely ergodic so there is no ambiguity in computing their partial rigidity rates.
+However, partial rigidity is a purely measure-theoretic concept: a non-uniquely ergodic topological system could have two ergodic measures with two different partial rigidity rates.
 For example, there are Toeplitz subshifts with positive topological entropy and that have measures for which they are measurably isomorphic to odometers (see, for instance, \cite{Williams_toeplitz_non_ue:1984}).
 For such a system, there is a measure $\mu_1$ with positive entropy, so that it is not rigid and a measure $\mu_2$ that is rigid.

-It would be interesting to exhibit examples of minimal topological systems (zero entropy or finite alphabet rank $\cS$-adic subshifts) with several partial rigidity rates.
-For example, construct systems such that the set $\{\delta_{\mu} : \mu \text{ is an invariant measure} \}$ is as large as the set of invariant measures $\cM(X,T)$.
+When this paper was first released on arXiv, we suggested that it would be interesting to exhibit examples of zero entropy or finite alphabet rank minimal $\cS$-adic subshifts with multiple partial rigidity rates.
+In particular construct systems such that the set $\{\delta_{\mu} : \mu \text{ is an ergodic measure} \}$ is as large as the set of their ergodic measures.
+This was fully answered by the third author for the finite alphabet rank case in \cite{radic2024multiple} and it is still open for systems with infinitely many ergodic measures. \end{question}